richerduong/richerduong/README.md

 <h3>🌎 About Me</h3>

-- Incoming Software Engineer at Pinterest 📌
-- Software Engineer Intern at HP 💻
+- Data Engineer Intern at HP 💻
 - Prev Software Engineer Intern at NASA 🚀
 - Computer Science Student with a minor in Mathematics at the University of Houston 🎓